Creating Business Values

 - Does your experience of working with the business vary depending on the people you deal with?

-Share these answers with your employees and come up with words or phrases that everyone or most can agree on which best reflect the company.
-If it is a larger business, perhaps use focus groups to develop the values from the information you’ve got.
+Share the answers to these questions with your employees.
+Then, with your employees, decide on which words and phrases best reflect the company.
+If it is a larger business, perhaps use focus groups to develop the values from the information you have got.

-If employees are involved in the development of the values, the more likely they are to be engaged with them and reflect those values.
+If employees are involved in the development of the values, they are more likely to be engaged with them and to reflect those values.

-Perhaps more importantly, is once developed, how these values are used.
-If they are just words on a poster or on a website then they are meaningless.
-A CEO at a company I worked at which was a global US-based company, would always say he wanted the values to “live” and be used in everything we did.
-He never wasted an opportunity to say this and when developing policies the values were always something to draw on and point to.
+Perhaps more importantly is, once developed, how these values are used.
+If they are just words on a poster or on a website, then they are meaningless.
+A CEO of a global US-based company which I worked at would always say he wanted the values to “live” and be used in everything we did.
+He never wasted an opportunity to say this, and when developing policies, the values were always something to draw on and point to.

-In the “Best Places to Work” survey, 97% of the 100 best places to work had value statements put their values at the heart of everything they do and put their business success down to them.
+In the “Best Places to Work” survey, 97% of the 100 best places to work had value statements, put their values at the heart of everything, and put their business success down to having values.

-So having developed your values, it is important to make sure that these are communicated properly and the behaviour of everyone in the business, including you, reflect those values.
+So, having developed your values, it is important to make sure that these are communicated properly and the behaviour of everyone in the business, including you, reflects those values.
 If employees see that only lip service is paid to the values, cynicism will prevail and business performance will reflect this.

-Make the focus of all your people processes from recruitment to exiting the business around these values and build your business around them and maybe you will be in the top 100 best places to work.
+Build your business around your values, and maybe you will be in the next top 100 best places to work.